 - To carry out applied research for the development and support of specialized ICT applications for the public and private regional sectors (in Western Greece)

 - To develop, support and operate information systems useful for the activities of education in Greece

-– active citizenship and participation
+- providing for empowerment for active citizenship and participation;

 BildungOnline (B:O) is a non-profit association, which aims to develop, to promote and to spread a holistic use of IT in schools (educational concept – training concept – equipment- or implementation plan) since about 15 years by organising events, meetings of experts and by taking care of various projects.
 BildungOnline regards itself as a communicator between different educational institutions, companies and initiatives that deal with the use of IT in schools.
 This is done at national and international level by good contacts that could be built up in recent years (eg Ministry of Education, school boards, universities and colleges, etc.).